-In March of 2014, John Champion lost a 10-month battle with cancer.
-He was 46.
+In March 2014, John Champion lost a 10-month battle with cancer.
+He was 46 years old.
 John was a wonderful father and husband, a trusted colleague to many at the Johns Hopkins University Applied Physics Lab, and a friend to so many more.
 Everyone that was fortunate enough to cross paths with John quickly recognized his intelligence, his wit, and his contagious smile.
 John’s death was a tremendous loss to everyone who knew and loved him.
 No one, however, can understand a child’s pain of losing a parent at such a young age.

-John’s battle with cancer was long and difficult, and as difficult as that battle is for the patient, it is equally difficult for the family.
-In many situations, the lives of the patient’s spouse and children are put on hold as all resources and energies are focused on beating cancer.
-Therefore, as we hashed out the purpose of the Foundation, we quickly gravitated toward the family members, in particular the children, of those afflicted with cancer.
-The lives of the children are anything but normal; we therefore decided that – the mission of Champions Against Cancer should be is to help these children maintain a sense of normalcy through the chaos that accompanies a parent or family member’s fight against cancer.
+John’s battle with cancer was extremely difficult, and as difficult as that battle was for him, it was equally difficult for the family.
+Often, the lives of the patient’s spouse and children are put on hold as all resources and energies are focused on beating cancer.
+The mission of Champions Against Cancer soon gravitated toward the family members, in particular the children.
+When a parent has cancer, the lives of his/her child(ren) are anything but normal.
+Therefore, the mission of Champions Against Cancer is to help these children maintain a sense of normalcy through the chaos that accompanies a parent’s fight against cancer.

 Board of Directors